-6.3.1 Piggybacked Bandwidth Requests
+6.3.1 Baseline Privacy Extended Header Formats13

 The DOCSIS MAC protocol [DOCSIS MULPI 3.0] defines a Request EH element that is used to piggyback a bandwidth request on an upstream data transmission.
-The last octet or last two octets of the upstream Baseline Privacy EH carries an optional piggybacked bandwidth allocation request.
+The last octet of the upstream Baseline Privacy EH (BP_UP) carries an optional piggybacked bandwidth allocation request.